Philosophy of Worship

 Music is Not the Priority in the Local Church

 It has already been noted that there are only two New Testament verses that talk about music in the Church.
 Music is peripheral in the grand scheme of the priorities of the church.
 The priorities of the Church are clearly stated in the Book of Acts which highlights what the true priorities of a local church should be.
-The early church was “continually devoting themselves to the apostles’ teaching, and to fellowship, to the breaking of bread and to prayer” Acts 2:42.
+The early church “devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers” (Acts 2:42).
 As the Church gathers, emphasis is to be given to biblical preaching, fellowship, the ordinances and prayer.
 Music is not even mentioned.
 Music is secondary.
 Music can accentuate our corporate worship and these main components, but at no time should music supplant or take precedence over them.

 Words are More Important than Style

 The only thing that we have from the Psalms that the Israelites sang and the New Testament hymns that the early church sang are the words.
 The aural elements are completely lost to us.
 No one knows what the exact tempo, melody, volume, tone, key, or style of the music was that accompanied the words of the songs sung by the early believers.
 To speculate is pure conjecture.

 But we do know what the words were.
 The words were biblical “truth.”
 Colossians 3:16 says we are to sing “the word of Christ.”
 The psalmist said, “Let my tongue sing of Your word” (Psalm 119:172).
 God puts a premium on truth as expressed in words, written and spoken.
 So the words of our songs sung in church need to be consistent with Scripture—extolling Scripture, explaining Scripture and applying Scripture.
 Anything inconsistent with or undermining biblical truth is to be jettisoned.

 God Expects Excellence in our Music